-- 22. Construction and Demolition Debris.
+- 15. Modifications or Revisions.
+The developer shall obtain City approval for any modifications or revisions to the approval of this project. - 16.
+Trash Enclosures.
+The trash enclosures shall be large enough to accommodate a recycling bin, as well as regular solid waste containers. - 17.
+Trash Enclosures.
+Trash enclosures shall be provided to house all trash receptacles utilized on the site.
+These shall be clearly labeled on the site plan. - 18.
+Covered Trash Enclosures.
+All trash enclosures on site shall include a solid cover and the construction plans shall include all details of the trash enclosures, including the solid cover. - 19.
+Phased Construction.
+If construction is phased, a construction staging area plan or phasing plan for construction equipment and trash shall be approved by the Director of Community Development. - 20.
+Construction and Demolition Debris.
 The developer shall contact the City's franchised solid waste hauler for disposal of construction and demolition debris and shall provide the Planning Division verification of arrangements made with the City's franchise solid waste hauler for disposal of construction and demolition debris.
-Only the City's franchisee may haul demolition and construction debris. - 23.
+Only the City's franchisee may haul demolition and construction debris. - 21.
 Public Art Ordinance.
-The applicant shall comply with the requirements of the City's Public Art Ordinance as defined in Section 5.08 of the Temecula Municipal Code. - 24.
+The applicant shall comply with the requirements of the City's Public Art Ordinance as defined in Chapter 5.08 of the Temecula Municipal Code. - 22.
 Property Maintenance.
-All parkways, including within the right-of-way, entryway median, landscaping, walls, fencing, recreational facilities, and on-site lighting shall be maintained by the property owner or maintenance association. - 25.
-Fireplaces.
-Per the Mitigation Monitoring & Reporting Program no residential units shall be constructed with fireplaces or hearths. - 26.
+All parkways, including within the right-of-way, entryway median, landscaping, walls, fencing, recreational facilities, and on-site lighting shall be maintained by the property owner or maintenance association.

+- 23. Fireplaces.
+Per the Mitigation Monitoring & Reporting Program no residential units shall be constructed with fireplaces or hearths. - 24.
 Fiscal Impact Analysis Compliance.
 The Project is required to address impacts to the City's budget as a result of the increased costs to the City of providing public safety and other municipal services to the Project area substantially exceeding the municipal revenue generated from the Project ("City Services Deficit").
-The City has received a Fiscal Impact Analysis, dated October, 2020 ("FIA"), documenting the City Services Deficit.
-The owners of the property within the Project, and their successors in interest, shall pay the City a minimum sum of Four Hundred and One Dollars (\$401.00) per Occupied Residential Property each year as mitigation for the City Services Deficit, with an increase in such payment each fiscal year in an amount of nine and four tenths percent (9.4%) of the previous year's payment, as such increase may be adjusted as part of the yearly assessment or special tax levy as provided in a funding mechanism that may be approved by the City.
-"Occupied Residential Property" means an assessor's parcel in the Specific Plan area for which a building permit for residential construction has been issued as may be further defined in the City approved funding mechanism.
-Twenty years after the date of the first certificate of occupancy or final inspection is issued for a home in the Project, the owners of the properties may request that the City re-evaluate the yearly payments for the City Services Deficit and prepare an updated FIA to analyze the continuing impacts of the Project to the City's budget.
+The City has received a Fiscal Impact Analysis, dated September, 2021 ("FIA"), documenting the City Services Deficit.
+The owners of the property within the Project, and their successors in interest, shall pay the City a minimum sum of One Hundred Ten Dollars (\$110.00) per Occupied Residential Property each year as mitigation for the City Services Deficit, with an increase in such payment each fiscal year in an amount of twelve point eight percent (12.8%) of the previous year's payment, as such increase may be adjusted as part of the yearly assessment or special tax levy as provided in a funding mechanism that may be approved by the City.
+"Occupied Residential Property" means an assessor's parcel within the project for building permits for residential construction have been issued as may be further defined in the City approved funding mechanism.
+Five years after the date of the first certificate of occupancy or final inspection is issued for a home in the Project and every five years after that, the owners of the properties may request that the City re evaluate the yearly payments for the City Services Deficit and prepare an updated FIA to analyze the continuing impacts of the Project to the City's budget.
 The cost of the updated FIA shall be paid for by the owners of the properties within the Project.